 - Tilt the pan in every direction to get a nice coating of caramel in the pan.
 Then let it harden.

-- Keep the flan ( still in the pan) in the fridge until ready to serve.
+- Keep the flan (still in the pan) in the fridge until ready to serve.
+Before serving, bring it to the oven at 355°F (180°)C for a few minutes to liquefy the caramel.
+Then flip it over and serve.

-No, you do not need to cover this coconut flan with foil while it is in the oven.
+You do not need to cover the flan with aluminum foil while it is in the oven.

 Make this flan at least 2 hours before serving so that it has time to set.